Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: The Rise of Machine-Generated Media

-Having described our detection model and datasets, in this section, we analyze the changing levels of synthetic content across our set of websites between January 1, 2022 and April 1, 2023.
+Having described our detection model and datasets, in this section, we analyze the \textit{relative change} in the levels of synthetic content across our set of websites between January 1, 2022, and May 1, 2023.
 Specifically, we determine (1) whether there has been an increase in the use of synthetic articles, (2) if there has been an increase in their use, which sets of websites are driving this increase, (3) what synthetic articles are topically about, and (4) whether the introduction of ChatGPT has had an effect on the prevalence of synthetic articles.

-\textbf{Large-Scale Trends in Machine-Generated Media.} To begin, we plot the average percentage of synthetic news articles per website across our dataset between January 1, 2022 and April 1, 2023, in Figure~\ref{fig:gpt_over_time_all}.
-Across all 3,074~sites, we see that 7.9\% of articles (101,046 of 1,272,491) published in January 2022 were synthetically generated.
-However, by March~2023, the fraction of synthetic articles nearly doubled to 16.3\% (173,822 of 1,064,353~articles).
+\textbf{Large-Scale Trends in Machine-Generated Media.} To begin, we plot the average percentage of synthetic news articles per website across our dataset between January 1, 2022, and May 1, 2023, in Figure~\ref{fig:gpt_over_time_all}.
+In aggregate, across all 3,074~sites, we see that 1.07\% of all articles published in January 2022 (12,984 of 1,213,983 articles) were synthetically generated.
+However, by May~2023, the fraction of synthetic articles nearly went up to 1.78\% (25,561 of 1,439,812~articles), a 66.0\% relative increase (nearly doubling in raw amount).

-We observe that our set of ``reliable'' websites typically had a greater percentage of synthetic articles at the beginning of 2022 compared with ``misinformation'' or unreliable news websites.
-On average, while only 3.6\% of articles from our set of misinformation websites were classified as machine-generated in January 2022, 9.4\% of articles from our set of mainstream/reliable websites were machine-generated.
-This result is consistent with prior observations that since 2019 many news websites have begun to use automated services to write quick, often financial-related articles (Section~\ref{sec:related}).
+We observe that our set of reliable/mainstream websites typically had a greater percentage of synthetic articles at the beginning of 2022 compared with misinformation/unreliable news websites.
+While only 0.39\% of articles on average per domain from our set of misinformation websites were classified as machine-generated in January 2022, 0.88\% of articles on average from our set of mainstream/reliable websites were classified as machine-generated.
+This result is consistent with prior observations that many news websites have begun to use automated services to write quick, often financial-related articles (Section~\ref{sec:related}).
 For example, the beginning of one of the articles from Reuters (Figure~\ref{figure:machine-generated}) classified by our system as being machine-generated simply contained simple information about the direction of particular markets and funds.